dom-j/gcp-static-website/README.md

 * project_id - The ID of your Google Cloud Platform project
 * bucket_name - The name of the Cloud Storage bucket that you want to use for your static website
 * index_page - The name of the index page for your static website
-* error_page - The name of the error page for your static website

 #### 6. Creating the Static Website